The application deadline for Fall 2017 admission is January 5, 2017.

 Three letters of recommendation: Applicant will identify three recommenders as part of the online application.
 The recommenders will receive an email notification from the application system and will be asked to complete the online form.
 The School of Professional Psychology must receive three recommendations by the application deadline.

 CV or resume (to be uploaded as part of the online application).

 $30 application fee

-Transcripts: Official transcripts of all colleges and universities previously attended must be sent directly from the college or university to the School of Professional Psychology—851 S. 4th Street, Louisville KY 40203.
+Transcripts: A 3.0 or higher GPA is typical for students invited to interview.
+Official transcripts of all colleges and universities previously attended must be sent directly from the college or university to the School of Professional Psychology-851 S. 4th Street, Louisville KY 40203.

-GRE scores: Submit scores of the General Aptitude Section of the Graduate Record Examination (GRE) and must instruct the Educational Testing Service to forward the scores to the School of Professional Psychology at Spalding University.
+GRE scores: You must take the Graduate Record Exam (GRE) and GRE Writing test.
+Although we have no established minimum for GRE scores, a minimum score of 143 on both the verbal and quantitative sections of the are typical for applicants offered an interview.
+You must submit scores of the General Aptitude Section of the GRE and instruct the Educational Testing Service to forward the scores to the School of Professional Psychology at Spalding University.
 Subject test not required.
 Spalding University’s Institution Code: R1552

 - Application: Submit the online application and all supporting materials (recommendations, transcripts and GRE scores) by the application deadline.